Chiropractic Care and Pregnancy

 - Reducing the time of labor and delivery

 The late Larry Webster, D.C., Founder of the International Chiropractic Pediatric Association(ICPA), developed a specific chiropractic analysis and adjustment which enables chiropractors to establish balance in the pregnant woman’s pelvis and reduce undue stress to her uterus and supporting ligaments.
 This balanced state in the pelvis has been clinically shown to allow for optimal fetal positioning.
 The technique is known as the Webster Technique.

 It is considered normal by some for a baby to present breech until the third trimester.
 Most birth practitioners are not concerned with breech presentations until a patient is 37 weeks along.
 Approximately 4% of all pregnancies result in a breech presentation.

-Currently, the International Chiropractic Pediatric Association (ICPA) recommends that women receive chiropractic care throughout pregnancy to establish pelvic balance and optimize the room a baby has for development throughout pregnancy.
+Currently, the International Chiropractic Pediatric Association (ICPA) recommends women receive chiropractic care throughout pregnancy to establish pelvic balance and optimize the room a baby has for development throughout pregnancy.
 With a balanced pelvis, babies have a greater chance of moving into the correct position for birth, and the crisis and worry associated with breech and posterior presentations may be avoided altogether.
-Optimal baby positioning at the time of birth also eliminates the potential for dystocia (difficult labor) and therefore results in easier and safer deliveries for both the mother and baby.
+Optimal baby positioning at the time of birth also eliminates the potential for dystocia (difficult labor) and, therefore, results in easier and safer deliveries for both the mother and baby.

 Chiropractors and pregnancy: Talk to Your Health Care Provider